-When you’re ready to serve your classic lemon bars, generously sprinkle the top of the lemon filling with powdered sugar.
-Use the oversized edges of the parchment paper to lift the lemon bars dessert up and out of the pan.
+When you’re ready to serve your classic lemon bars, sprinkle the top of the lemon filling with a generous amount of powdered sugar.
+Use the oversized edges of the parchment paper to lift the lemon bars up and out of the pan.
 Transfer it to a cutting board.

 Slice into 12 even squares.
 Or if you’re hosting a party with a lot of different desserts, cut each of the 12 classic lemon bars into four little squares.
 It’ll make this yummy dessert stretch a lot farther!

 If you’d like, you can garnish each piece of dessert with lemon zest.
 Enjoy your classic lemon bars with a tall glass of ice-cold milk or a cup of tea.

 Classic lemon bars are perfect for breakfast, dessert or a yummy mid-day treat.
 They’re also a wonderful dessert to take to a friend’s house when you’re invited over for dinner.

 Half of these lemon squares are headed to my daughter Ashley’s house.
 She’ll share them with a group of friends who are coming over to her home this evening to study for a big law school exam.
 The rest of these classic lemon bars are packed up and ready for my husband to take to work.
 He’ll eat one or two squares and share the rest!